CROPSCAN, Inc.

 as outside in direct sunlight.

-- White Standard Down Only - Uses a white card with known spectral reflectance with which to compare down sensor readings.
+- White Standard Down Only - Uses a white panel with known spectral reflectance with which to compare down sensor readings.

 Advantages: